GLaDOS-Michigan/Kondo/README.md

 "Regular Invariants" for their distributed protocol, and lift a simpler, synchronous proof of the protocol to the general asynchronous setting.

-The following instructions have been tested on an M3 MacBook Pro running MacOS Sonoma.

 ## Project Layout

 This artifact has two main directories.